Ledley King: Coaching career

 On 26 July 2020, Tottenham Hotspur manager José Mourinho confirmed King's appointment as an assistant coach for the club.
 On 6 August 2020, Tottenham announced that King, who had previously been a club ambassador, would be a first-team assistant coach.
 Following the sacking of Jose Mourinho, King returned full time to his club ambassador duties.

 Personal life

-King is a cousin of West Ham United full-back Ben Johnson.
+King is a cousin of Ipswich Town full-back Ben Johnson.

 2009 arrest

 On 10 May 2009 at 2:30 am, King was arrested on Soho Street on suspicion of a racially aggravated common assault outside a London nightclub.
 He spent the night in a police cell and was subsequently bailed until mid-July while the police investigated the incident.
 King later issued an apology to his club, saying:

 "I sincerely regret that a night out with friends went too far.
 I have apologised to Harry and I fully appreciate that, as a professional footballer, I have a duty to behave in a responsible manner", King said in a statement on the club's website.
 "I am assisting the police with their enquiries.
 Anyone who knows me, knows that much of what has been suggested is totally out of character.
 I am keen to resolve this as soon as possible and concentrate on my football."

 This prompted his manager at Tottenham, Harry Redknapp, to promise a ban on alcohol for Tottenham players:

 "I'll implement a strong rule next season that drinking is a no-no here.
 Footballers should not drink.
 You shouldn't put diesel in a Ferrari.
 I know it's hard but they are earning big money, they are role models to kids.
 We wouldn't get these problems if the players weren't drinking.
 There's still too much of a drinking culture in English football but it's not as bad as it used to be.
 At Tottenham we do a lot with kids, a lot of them underprivileged.
 We have to set an example.
 Too much drinking goes on in this country.
 Too many people are not happy unless they have had a drink."